Soul Care Explained

 What are the Aims of Soul Care?

 At its heart, Soul Care is restorative and developmental.
-The aim is not only symptom alleviation and gaining tools for healthier functioning but also the deeper work of healing, transformation and living a more fruitful life in Christ.
+The aim is not only symptom alleviation and gaining tools for healthier functioning but also the deeper work of healing, formation and living a more fruitful life in Christ.

 By removing barriers that interfere with our felt sense of union and communion with God we can step more fully into the divine love that reorders our disordered lives.